Buy Crypto & Bitcoin in California

 Cons

-• User interface is confusing for first time buyers
+• The user interface is confusing for first-time buyers

 ease icon